Tianqi-Zhu/portfolio2025/README.md

 ### Computer vision intern @ [Polybee](https://polybee.co/)
 - Developed QR code detection pipeline leveraging Detectron2 and OpenCV that achieved 90% accuracy in the wild with occlusion, movion blur, and uneven lighting.
-- Proposed using knowledge based and graphical models to further improve the pipeline.
+- Proposed using knowledge base and graphical models to further improve the pipeline.

 ### Software member at [team Bumblebee](https://bumblebee.sg/)
 - Contributed in vision and mission planning for BBAUV and BBASV.